 With a huge variety of diodes available on the market, selecting the required one may not always appear easy, and understanding the specifications and data sheets so the right diode can be selected is crucially important.

 Diode specifications ratings and parameters

-The list below provides details of the various diode characteristics, and diode parameters found in the datasheets and specifications for diodes.
+The list below provides details of the various diode characteristics, and diode parameters found in the data-sheets and specifications for diodes.

-- Semiconductor material: The semiconductor material used in the PN junction diode is of paramount importance because the material used affects many of the major diode characteristics and properties.
+The semiconductor material used in the PN junction diode is of paramount importance because the material used affects many of the major diode characteristics and properties.
 Silicon and germanium are two widely used materials:

 - Silicon: Silicon is the most widely used material as if offers high levels of performance for most applications and it offers low manufacturing costs.
 The technology for silicon is well established and silicon diodes can be made cheaply.
 The forward turn on voltage is around 0.6V, which is high for some applications, although for Schottky diodes it is less.

 - Germanium: Germanium is less widely used and but offers a low turn on voltage of around 0.2 to 0.3 V.